BDC

 Series A in 2002

-Natural Convergence, Inc. supplies hosted voice over Internet protocol (VoIP) software for service providers supporting the small business market.
-The company develops and markets silhouette, a VoIP hosted software for telecom carriers and service providers.
-It offers services ranging from customizable training, professional services, project management, starter bundle selections, and a channel program.
-The company serves customers in Canada, the United States, the United Kingdom, the Netherlands, and the Caribbean.
-Natural Convergence, Inc. was founded in 2001 and is headquartered in Ottawa, Canada.
+Natural Convergence, Inc. is a company that specializes in providing hosted voice over Internet Protocol (VoIP) software tailored for service providers catering to the small business market.
+Founded in 2001 and headquartered in Ottawa, Canada, the company develops and markets its flagship product, Silhouette, which is designed for telecom carriers and service providers.
+In addition to its software solutions, Natural Convergence offers a range of services including customizable training, professional services, project management, and a channel program to enhance user experience and support.
+The company serves a diverse clientele across Canada, the United States, the United Kingdom, the Netherlands, and the Caribbean.

 TeraXion